 Word of Mouth, on SteroidsWord of mouth recommendations have always carried a lot of weight.
 And today, with the rise of a globally connected, internet savvy population, public comments, recommendations, and reviews have become a lead influencer in which services and professionals attract new business.
 According to a a 2014 study by BrightLocal, up to 88% of people read customer reviews when researching a company or service.
 These numbers vary a bit by industry, but are increasing fast across all sectors.

 Consumers Trust One AnotherThe level of trust clients place in online reviews is growing steadily.
 For a typical consumer today, a batch of good online reviews carries the same weight as a recommendation from an acquaintance.
 Compare this to people’s opinions on paid marketing or advertising, and you’ll see the real value of user reviews.
 According to BazaarVoice, customers trust reviews by other customers up to 12-times more than marketing materials created by a site.

 Make Reviews Part of the PlanGood reviews are important.
 But a steady stream of new reviews is even more so.
-Other landscaping companys in your area won't stop collecting new reviews, and recent reviews are a key indicator of a quality Landscaping business.
-Think about how you can make it dead simple for customers to review your landscaping company without it being an inconvenience.
+Other Landscaping businesss in your area won't stop acquiring new reviews, and recent reviews are a valuable indicator of a quality landscaping company.
+Think about how you can make it easy for customers to review your landscaping company without it being an inconvenience.
 Include links for customers to review their experience in your email communications.
 Follow up with satisfied clients after-the-fact and solicit feedback.
 Then ask if they’d be willing to post something publicly.
-You can even create a simple reviews section into your website using a free plugin like this.
+You can even develop a simple reviews section into your website using a free plugin like this.
 Reviews are a resource that compounds over time.
 Think of your body of online reviews as a something that takes effort in the moment, but yields results forever after.

 How have reviews and public comments impacted your business?
 We’d love to hear about it, in our own public comments section!